KhaoulaZarr/iOS-Test-Recruitment/REFLECTION.md

 - The API provides `category_id` in each listing, while the category name is provided by a separate categories endpoint.
 I used the category endpoint to map category IDs to the names displayed in the UI.
 - The requirements specify that the API listing order should be preserved.
 I therefore apply filtering without sorting the original `allListings` array.
 - Listing images may be missing or unavailable.
-I handled this by displaying a placeholder while keeping the listing visible.
+I handled both cases by displaying an appropriate placeholder: a default placeholder when the image URL is missing or empty, and an error placeholder when the image fails to load, while keeping the listing visible.
 - No separate listing-detail endpoint was provided or required.
 The selected `Listing` is therefore passed directly to the detail view.
 - The API provides `creation_date`, but no specific display format was required.
 I kept the value in the model and only transform it if formatting is needed for presentation.
 - The price is represented as a numeric value matching the API response.